-Sweden runs on Personal and Coordination numbers that are distributed by Skatteverket (Sweden’s tax agency).
-While Swedes get their personal numbers at birth, all foreigners have to make an application through the Tax Agency.
-Personal numbers help you to do every basic task from opening a bank account to accessing health services.
-Personal numbers are only given to residents with a permit for more than 2 years.
-Katharina gives you the full lowdown on how to apply for a Personal number if your permit period is more than a year.
-Those who have a permit less than 2 years can apply for a coordination number that is usually referred to as “Samordningsnummer”.
+Sweden runs on personal identity numbers (personnummer) that are distributed by Skatteverket (Sweden’s tax agency).
+While Swedes get their personal identity numbers at birth, all foreigners have to make an application through the Tax Agency.
+Personal identity numbers help you to do every basic task from opening a bank account to accessing health services.
+Personal identity numbers are only given to residents with a residence permit for more than 12 months.
+Katharina gives you the full lowdown on how to apply for a personal identity number.
+Those who have a permit valid for less than 12 months might be able to get a coordination number, that is usually referred to as “samordningsnummer“.

-Since I study a 1 year Masters programme in Information Systems, I was given an 11-month resident permit which means that I am not eligible to get a personal number.
-Therefore, my alternative was a coordination number given that I have a part-time job.
-This number helps the tax agency to track my tax obligations.
+Since I study a 1 year Master’s programme in Information Systems, I was given an 11-month resident permit which means that I am not eligible to get a personal identity number.
+Therefore, my alternative was a coordination number – which I was able to get because I have a part-time job.
+This number helps the Tax Agency to track my tax obligations.

 - When EU citizens are in Sweden seeking employment with the help of the Swedish Public Employment Service (Arbetsförmedlingen)

 - When you are on a residence permit that is less than a year and you get a permanent or part-time job.
 We all agree that an extra income never hurt, especially if you are a student.
 There are several options for people seeking part-time employment while in Sweden and you can read about them here.

 - When you are on a residence permit that is less than a year and you are registering your car with the Swedish Transport Agency

 How do you apply for coordination number?

 Documentation needed for the coordination number will vary depending on the reason as to why you are applying for the coordination number.
 For example, if you are applying for a coordination number because you got a job, you will need to go to the Tax Agency closest to you with: